Originally posted 2017-05-31 17:09:47.

 A little history

 After the Japanese attack on Pearl Harbor in 1941, the United States mobilised over 16 million men to serve in the World War.
-Most of these were boys from backwoods America, the land of cosy safe towns, mom and pop stores and church on Sundays; most definitely not the sort of place where an effeminate young homosexual male could easily survive.
+Most of these were boys from backwoods America, the land of cosy safe towns, mom and pop stores and church on Sundays; most definitely not the sort of place where an effeminate young Homosexual could easily survive.

-If we apply the standard estimates of the prevalence of male homosexuality in the West, at between 1-5%,(3) we arrive at a lower bound of 160,000, and an upper bound of 800,000 full-blown homosexual males serving in the armed forces.
+If we apply the standard estimates of the prevalence of male homosexuality in the West, at between 1-5%,(3) we arrive at a lower bound of 160,000, and an upper bound of 800,000 full-blown Homosexuals serving in the armed forces.
 Even if we take the lower, that is a significant total; and remember, we are talking here only about sexually receptive males, not their lovers.

 Demobilisation